nicolasfara/phd-second-year-presentation/phd-second-year-presentation.typ

 Designing and engineering #bold[collective systems] is notoriously difficult even if *domain-specific languages* have been proposed to #underline[abstract low-level details].

-I proposed an approach based on *large language models* to support developers in programming collective systems #cite(label("10.1145/3758326")).
+It was proposed an approach based on *large language models* to support developers in programming collective systems #cite(label("10.1145/3758326")).
 The approach has been evaluated with different LLMs and programming tasks in designing collective systems showing #bold[promising results].

 #components.side-by-side(columns: (2fr, auto))[
   The approach uses a #bold[BoK] (Body of Knowledge) to guide the LLM in generating code in which the #underline[domain expert] knowledge is embedded.

   A #underline[test suite] is then used to validate the generated code and provide feedback to the LLM for further refinement.
 ][
   #figure(image("images/architecture-llm.svg", height: 45%))
 ]

 = Ongoing and Future Work